Connect with others who understand.

 HIV-Related Lymphomas

 In addition to the comorbidities listed above, HIV infection can greatly increase the likelihood of developing lymphoma.
-Nearly all HIV-related lymphomas are types of non-Hodgkin lymphoma.
-The two most common lymphomas in people with HIV are Burkitt’s lymphoma and diffuse large B-cell lymphoma.
-Lymphoma treatments are generally as effective in HIV-positive people as in HIV-negative people.
+Nearly all HIV-related lymphomas are types of NHL.
+The two most common lymphomas in people with HIV are Burkitt lymphoma and diffuse large B-cell lymphoma.
+Lymphoma treatments are generally just as effective for people with HIV as they are for those without it.

 Treatment-Related Health Conditions

 Other health conditions may be more likely to develop after lymphoma treatment.
-These include heart damage, lung damage, osteoporosis, and depression.
-Your doctor can help you better understand your individual risk factors for developing related conditions and recommend steps to lower your risk.
+These include heart damage, lung damage, osteoporosis (weakening and thinning of bones), and depression.
+Your doctor can help you better understand your risk factors for developing related conditions and recommend steps to lower your risk.

 Read more about other health conditions related to lymphoma.